Graduate Certificate in Composition Studies

 The certificate’s courses, offered 100% online, provide flexibility in format and scheduling.
 Our online courses offer individualized instruction by shaping courses to individual student needs.
 The certificate also provides further professional development at the graduate level for licensed teachers already teaching academic writing at the high school level.
 The certificate does not lead to Indiana teacher licensure.
 See disclosure.

-Students must complete the 20 credit hours from the courses listed below, with 12 of the credit hours earned from IU East.
+Students must complete the 20 credit hours from the courses listed below.
 Students must earn a grade of "B" or better for all courses used within the certificate.

 Course Requirements (20 cr)